AlcoholRehabHelp Logo

 8. Easing of mental health symptoms

 There is a strong link between alcohol dependence or addiction and mental health disorders.
-Forty percent of people with AUDs have a concurrent mental health diagnosis.
+40% of people with AUDs have a concurrent mental health diagnosis.
 This is known as dual diagnosis.

-People who have untreated depression, anxiety, or PTSD have a higher risk for alcoholism because they may self-medicate with the drug.
+People with untreated depression, anxiety, or PTSD have a higher risk for alcoholism because they may self-medicate with the drug.
 Self-medicating with alcohol can make a person want to drink more and more, leading to alcohol addiction.

 Sponsored